libSDL2pp/libSDL2pp/README.md

 TARGET_LINK_LIBRARIES(mytarget ${SDL2PP_LIBRARIES})
 ```

-if bundled, libSDL2pp does not build examples and becomes a static
+If bundled, libSDL2pp does not build examples and becomes a static
 library, providing required SDL2 includes/libs in the mentioned
 variables.

 ## Completeness ##

-Library still doesn't cover all aspects of SDL2, and the development
+The library still doesn't cover all aspects of SDL2, and the development
 is generally guided by the author's needs and interest without a goal
 for covering all SDL2 functions as soon as possible.
 However, if
 you need specific bits which are not yet implemented in the library,